G-EDM/G-EDM-v1-deprecated/README.md

 # G-RBL beta discovers the wild!

 Finally the G-RBL beta release is available!
-Check it out now and discover the meaning of made in Germany.
+Check it out now .

 # Things that will follow soon